AC Joint Separation

 Timing of surgery is critical as the procedure for an acute repair is much simpler than the reconstruction required for a chronic separation.

-AC Separation Westchester New York Once an AC joint has a complete separation, the deforming forces of the arm (downward) and the clavicle (upward) prevent any chance of reducing the dislocation, much less the proper healing of the torn ligaments.
+Once an AC joint has a complete separation, the deforming forces of the arm (downward) prevent any chance of reducing the dislocation, much less the proper healing of the torn ligaments.
 The primary goal of an acute repair is to reduce the deformity with a mechanical device so that the tissues can heal.
 An acute disruption of the ligaments provokes an intense healing response in the body.
 If the bones can be brought into alignment and held there reliably, natural ligament healing can occur.
 In the early period after a complete separation, the ends of the ligaments can also be sewn together reinforcing and adding to the body’s healing response.
 Early attempts to do this with simple screw fixation were largely successful; however, the rigidity of this construct did lead to hardware breakage and occasion slippage.
 Our technique is extremely strong and rigid in the direction of the deformity but allows for motion in other planes.
 Thus ligament healing can occur without overly constraining the anatomy.

 The technique is simple, restores the anatomy to its original state, and requires no grafting or other tissue transfer.
 Once the initial period (about 3-6 weeks) of healing response has passed, however, a more complex procedure is required.